Thursday Morning, October 1

 -

-Why This Show Sold Out (And That One Didn’t) by Briana Doyle
+Critical thinking Why This Show Sold Out (And That One Didn’t) by Briana Doyle

 Why do some shows sell out while others struggle – even with strong marketing?
 In this interactive session, artists and presenters will share real-world examples and uncover what actually drives attendance.
 Together, we’ll explore what’s within our control, what we can influence, and what we can’t predict – and how better alignment across roles can lead to stronger results.
 Expect practical insights, fresh perspectives, and a few “aha” moments along the way.